 Comprehensive Development Plans for Large Projects: The City will require that any new large developments (such as any development proposed for the Headlands) prepare a comprehensive development plan, and environmental impacts analysis.
 A PDD is an example of a Comprehensive Development Plan for a large project.
-This will allow the City to anticipate the impacts of large projects prior to development of any portion of the projects, and permit more time to plan for public services and facilities needed to support the projects.
+This will allow the City to anticipate the impacts of large projects prior to development of any portion of the Projects, and permit more time to plan for public services and facilities needed to support Public Facilities/Growth Management Element - Page 32 he projects.